 They don’t need to be experts in your field (if they were, they would be your competition), but they should know enough to provide a useful outsider perspective.
 They should be willing to have these kinds of conversations with you at least.

 An effective lead generation strategy can make all the difference in whether your company is growing or shrinking.
 Don’t settle for the cheapest or flashiest option, though.
-Look for a company that offers lead generation as a service – one that will work with you to find and cultivate clients, rather than sending over a lead list of shots in the dark.
+Look for a lead generation agency that offers lead generation as a service – one that will work with you to find and cultivate clients, rather than sending over a lead list of shots in the dark.